dragondev02/Vanilla_Calculator_v2/README.md

 # Vanilla Calculator v2

 This is another take on my [previous](https://shinratensei02.github.io/Light_Calculator/) calculator project.
-It now as a simpler design but there are some major adjustments in the code.
+It now has a simplified design but there are some major adjustments in the code.

 🔗 **Live preview:** [here](https://shinratensei02.github.io/Vanilla_Calculator_v2/)